rg-3/screenshot.js/README.md

 ### ![logo](src/images/camera24.png) Screenshot

-A browser extension that takes screenshots of the current tab with a key stroke, by default `ctrl + shift + k`.
+A browser extension that takes screenshots.

 ### Features

-* Takes a screenshot in response to a key stroke (ctrl + shift + k).
+* Takes a screenshot of the visible area on the current tab in response to a key stroke (`ctrl + shift + k`).

 * Displays the six most recent screenshots by clicking on the extensions browser action (icon).